MattBerg11/Power-Apps-Formula-Bar-Pin-to-Right/README.md

 ### Manual Installation (Developer Mode)
 1. Download or clone this repository
+2. Unpack the download
-2. Open Microsoft Edge
+3. Open Microsoft Edge
-3. Navigate to `edge://extensions/`
+4. Navigate to `edge://extensions/`
-4. Enable "Developer mode"
+5. Enable "Developer mode"
-5. Click "Load unpacked"
+6. Click "Load unpacked"
-6. Select the extension folder
+7. Select the extension folder

 ## 🎯 How to Use